dr-dimitru/indira/README.md

 After most of work is done, let's login into admin side go to yourdomain.com/admin:
  - The default username / password is - admin / admin
- - After first login let's change the password - click on "admin" on toolbar -> Admin tools -> Admins
+ - After first login let's change the password - click on "admins" on Settings (Wrench icon) ->  Admins
  - Change name (Optionally)
  - Insert new password
  - Insert your email (Will be used to recover password)
  - Click on save button
- - Now logout - "admin" on toolbar -> Logout
+ - Now logout - "admin" on User Icon -> Logout
- - And try to login with new credentials
+ - And login with new credentials

+--

+####Setting up your Application
+ - Go to Admin side - yourdomain.com/admin
+ - Then, if you're not logged in yet - login as admin with maximum rights (777)
+ - Next - click on settings (wrench icon in top bar) -> Main Settings:
+  - You will see few options to edit, all options started with "Laravel:" is controlling Laravel's behaviors like profiler, or database connection settings
+  - Click on "Application: Indira":
+   - Edit "Name" (Name of your project)
+   - Edit email section and email addresses:
+    - The Email's SMTP options is optional - fill it to send emails via SMTP
+    - SMTP Host, Username, Password and port you may get even from GMail!
+ - Click on "Laravel: Application":
+  - Here you may edit very main options like "Language" or "Timezone"
+  - Find the "URL" (Application URL) and paste into "http://yourdomain.com" with http:// and without trailing slash!
+  - Optionally you may edit Template Settings (Wrench icon -> Template):
+   - Icon, Shortcut icon and Apple sturtup image - Icons, Logos Splash screens of your web-application
+   - Meta - Meta-data or meta-tags - It's really to important to update these values
+   - Disqus - Disqus shortname - this option used to activate comments in default template
+   - Google_analytics - Set to track visitors via Google Analytics (XX-00000000-00)
+   - Logo - Default Logo in default templates.
+You may use html-tags or image as a logo of your app (Recommended)

 ######All done !